sanketmorkhade-nr/analytics-dashboard/docs/03_low_level_design.md

 ## Component: Analytics Engine (ANALYTICS-001) - FUTURE FEATURE

 ### Purpose
-Advanced analytics processing system for generating insights, detecting anomalies, and providing predictive analytics. **This component is planned for future implementation and is not part of the current MVP.**
+Advanced analytics processing system for generating insights, detecting anomalies, and providing predictive analytics. **This component is planned for future implementation and is not part of the current implementation.**

 ### Data Structures